demetrixbio/FSharp.Data.Npgsql/README.md

     //...
 ```
 User store id is just file name so it can be practically any text.

+I hope you see that `NpgsqlConnection` has much simple configuration story.

 More on .NET Core configuration is [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?tabs=basicconfiguration).